 USCBC and its members appreciate the government's recognition of the importance of transparency in the administrative licensing process.
-Recent announcements provide good examples of this recognition: the Ministry of Environmental Protection's Guidelines on Opening Government Information Related to Environmental Impact Assessments (建设项目环境影响评价政府信息公开指南) and the National Development and Reform Commission's Government Information Publicity Implementing Measures (国家发 展和改革委员会政府信息公开实施办法) require government agencies to inform companies of how approvals are evaluated and decisions made.
-These rules also allow the public to petition for the release of licensing information that the rules do not explicitly required for disclosure.
+Recent announcements provide good examples of this recognition: the Ministry of Environmental Protection's Guidelines on Opening Government Information Related to Environmental Impact Assessments and the National Development and Reform Commission's Government Information Publicity Implementing Measures require government agencies to inform companies of how approvals are evaluated and decisions made.
+These rules also allow the public to petition for the release of licensing information.

-Despite these positive steps, companies are still vulnerable to potential loss of intellectual property, particularly trade secrets, during the licensing process.
-While the government allows companies in some cases to identify what information is classified as trade secrets in certain licensing processes, risk of trade secret exposure still exists.
-For example, the government may disclose trade secret information if it determines it is

-^{1 &}quot;China Cuts Government Intervention to Push Reforms."
-April 27, 2013. http://usa.chinadaily.com.cn/china/2013-04/27/content_16454676.htm in the "public interest" to do so.
-4 Furthermore, companies have said that in some cases authorities have requested information that is not directly related to the licensing process, even though Chinese law forbids approval authorities from requesting such information.
-5 This risk that sensitive information will be disclosed publicly creates a strong disincentive for companies to introduce and use cutting-edge technology in China.
-As such, China may lose out on valuable investments and innovative activities that could further spur economic growth and industry advancement.
+Despite these steps, companies are still vulnerable to loss of intellectual property, particularly trade secrets, during the licensing process.
+While the government allows companies in some cases to classify information as trade secrets in certain licensing processes, risk of exposure still exists.
+For example, the government may disclose trade secret information if it determines it is in the "public interest" to do so.
+1 Furthermore, companies have said that in some cases authorities have requested information that is not directly related to the licensing process, even though Chinese law forbids approval authorities from requesting such information.2 The risk that sensitive information will be disclosed creates a strong disincentive for companies to introduce and use cutting-edge technology in China.
+As such, China may lose out on valuable investments and innovation that could spur economic growth and industry advancement.